 has the same name

-It turns out that Lazo missed the group
+It turned out that Lazo missed the group

 property in its build.
 Gradle does not take into account empty groups, so I could not use :lazo